-The Hummer brand can actually trace its roots back to another military icon -- the Jeep.
+The Hummer brand can actually trace its roots back to another military icon — the Jeep.
 Designed by the Willys-Overland company in the 1940s, the Jeep became so popular that when Henry J. Kaiser purchased the Willys-Overland company in 1953, the name was changed to Kaiser-Jeep.
-In 1970, American Motors bought Kaiser-Jeep and renamed it the Jeep Corporation.
-At that point, Jeep was producing vehicles through two divisions: the Commercial Products division in Toledo, Ohio, and the Government Products division in South Bend, Indiana.
+In 1970, American Motors bought Kaiser-Jeep and renamed it the Jeep Corp.
+At that point, Jeep was producing vehicles through two divisions: a commercial products division in Toledo, Ohio, and a government products division in South Bend, Indiana.

-A year later, the Government Products division was spun off as a wholly owned subsidiary known as AM General.
-In the early 1980s, the company, now owned by the LTV Corporation, designed a vehicle to compete for a contract offered by the U.S. Army.
-Called the High Mobility Multi-Purpose Wheeled Vehicle (HMMWV, or Humvee, as it came to be known), it was designed to serve as the military's main light tactical vehicle.
+A year later, the government products division was spun off as a wholly owned subsidiary known as AM General.
+In the early 1980s, the company designed a vehicle to compete for a contract offered by the U.S. Army.
+Called the High Mobility Multipurpose Wheeled Vehicle (HMMWV, or Humvee, as it came to be known), it was designed to serve as the military's main light tactical vehicle.
 AM General won a 1983 production contract (the first of many with the U.S. Army) that required the delivery of 55,000 vehicles over a five-year period.

 AM General's Humvees distinguished themselves in active duty during the Persian Gulf War in the early '90s.
 The vehicle's wartime prowess garnered a great deal of positive publicity, and not just within military circles.
 As a result, AM General decided to introduce a civilian version of the Humvee, dubbed the Hummer, in 1992.